habibur5313/job-task-for-scic/README.md

-Thanks for sharing the links!
-Here’s the updated `README.md` with your GitHub repo and live demo link.

 ---

-# 📋 To-Do List Website
+# 📋 Task Manage | To-Do List Website

 A modern and interactive to-do list application with **drag-and-drop, edit, and delete** functionality.
 Built with **React, Firebase, and TailwindCSS**, this app helps users manage tasks efficiently.